ETOH Medical Abbreviation

 ETOH is the medical abbreviation for alcohol, known as ethanol.
 Its meaning is for the type of alcohol found in alcoholic beverages.
 The term comes from the acronym of ethyl (ET) and alcohol (OH).

 - It is used by most medical professionals as simple shorthand for alcohol.

-It is a clear liquid absorbed into the body normally by simply drinking an alcoholic beverage.
-It is also known as grain alcohol, ethyl hydroxide and ethyl hydrate.
+Alcohol is a liquid absorbed into the body by drinking an alcoholic beverage.
+It can also refer to:

 - Visible hand tremors